 The XBAR is a resistance band inspired training device that offers over 100 full body exercises.
 Resistance band training is a very effective method, requiring your body to move against resistance through the entire range of motion.
 Picture the motion your arm creates when doing a bicep curl.
 A dumbbell feels heaviest as your curl, while resistance bands make your muscles work hard through the entire movement, especially at the top, when the band is most taut.
 This also stimulated the core muscles more, particularly when doing squats or lunges.

 The XBAR does not require a lot of space and comes with three different levels of resistance bands and a door anchor, offering variations and modifications for all fitness levels.
-For a limited time, save an ENTIRE 40% at www.xbar.com by entering MEGAN40at checkout.
-Shipping is free.
+Save an 10% at www.xbar.com by entering MEGANMEISNER at checkout.

 I’m not a very “tech-savvy” person.
 When I turned 16, I told my mom I wasn’t that excited to get a car; I would prefer to ride a bike everywhere.
 I was probably one of the last people to get a smartphone.
 But, when you’re a personal trainer and fitness is life, tracking progress and assessing your heart rate, caloric burn and sleep can be fun.
 Yes, FUN.
 Which is why I recommend an activity tracker such as those from FitBit.
 Not only do they track your activity, exercise, sleep, weight and more, but they provide a community of support and accountability.